sarzorwyn/tp/docs/DeveloperGuide.md

 4. Check in a visitor after the maximum capacity is reached
-    1. **Prerequisite:** The current capacity can be obtained using `listcheckedin` command.
-    The current capacity can also be obtained when you have successfully checked in a visitor.
-    Check in visitors until maximum capacity is reached.
+    1. **Prerequisite:** Check if maximum capacity is reached.
+The number of people left to maximum capacity can be obtained using `listcheckedin` command, or the current capacity can be obtained whenever a visitor is successfully checked in or out.
+If needed, check in visitors until maximum capacity is reached.
     2. Check in a visitor who has not checked in yet.

         **Expected:** The visitor will not be checked in.
 An error message with maximum capacity reached will be shown.